scylladb/scylladb/docs/operating-scylla/procedures/cluster-management/replace-dead-node.rst

 In this case, the node's data will be cleaned after restart.
 To remedy this, you need to recreate the RAID again.

 #.
-Stop the Scylla server on the node you restarted.
+Stop the ScyllaDB server on the node you restarted.
 The rest of the commands will run on this node as well.

    .. include:: /rst_include/scylla-commands-stop-index.rst